Poumm/MKMPriceCalculator/README.md

 MKMPriceCalculator
 ==================

-Application managing buying chart using neural network for calculation.
+Application managing buying chart using biological algorithm for calculation.